 We’ve barely scratched the surface of Lake Chelan’s great variety of hiking opportunities.
 You can read about more area hiking here but your best bet is to come and explore in person.

 When you do come, consider treating yourself to a stay at Kelly’s Resort on the south shore of Lake Chelan.
 Our resort offers 200′ of waterfront with four docks, a beach area, swimming, laundry, store, lodge, cottages, condos, and more.
-Reserve your Lake Chelan getaway at Kelly’s Lodge today!
+Reserve your Lake Chelan getaway at Kelly’s Resort today!